 Tutoring Program - The King's College Tutoring Program, a campus-wide academic support service, is certified by the College Reading and Learning Association (CRLA).
 Tutors, who meet specific requirements, may receive recognition as a certified tutor through CRLA.
 Tutoring provides course-content assistance to students free of charge in most disciplines.
-The program utilizes three tutoring modalities: individual, small-group, and walk-in tutoring.
+The program utilizes two tutoring modalities: individual and small-group.